The Intersection of HealthTech and Pelvic Health

 Life’s too short for painful sex.

-Unfortunately, nearly three out of four women and female-bodied individuals will experience it at some point in their lives.
-Female sexual dysfunction is highly underfunded and under-emphasized in educational and research institutions — not to mention that medical solutions available are often invasive, expensive, or fear-inducing.
+Unfortunately, nearly three out of four women and AFAB individuals will experience it at some point in their lives.
+Sexual dysfunction in people with vaginas is highly underfunded and under-emphasized in educational and research institutions — not to mention that medical solutions available are often invasive, expensive, or fear-inducing.
 While the field of pelvic health is generally separated into disparate groups with varying ideologies, we can all agree that the path to sexual wellness requires a multi-disciplinary approach.

 The integration of current technology and research on the various sources of pelvic pain has allowed for more at-home products for consumer use.
 Here are a few products that are available now.